 Defense and Aerospace

 Military, aerospace and space applications define the higher quality levels in terms of reliability and durability, even under aggressive environmental working conditions.
 According to these specifications EEE parts must be systematically analyzed after stress tests by either destructive and non-destructive internal inspections.
 Hence, C-SAM analyses are conducted within these tests as part of the non destructive verification of microelectronic components.

 Acoustic microscopy is commonly used in the inspection of materials and composites, including those present in the automotive industry.
 In addition, microelectronics parts are extending their applications within motor vehicles, where they are providing new functionalities and adding value.
 Some examples are the implementation of cameras, proximity sensors, engine controls and other systems that have to be able to withstand outdoor environmental conditions.
-Thorough internal inspection of EEE parts and materials by acoustic microscopy assures the suitable performance for such applications.
+With this concerns, non-destructive quality control of EEE parts and materials by acoustic microscopy assures the suitable performance for such applications.

 - Control devices